-Launched in June 2013, Mosaic takes the same lively, serious, and committed approach to Jewish issues and ideas that marked its predecessor publication, Jewish Ideas Daily, while offering a fresh mix of content.
+Launched in June 2013, Mosaic a lively, serious, and committed approach to Jewish issues and ideas.

 The main feature on the Mosaic homepage is a full-length monthly essay on an issue or theme of pressing significance for Jews, Judaism, or the Jewish state.
 To enrich discussion of each article during its month-long residence at the top of the homepage, invited experts offer responses to the author’s contentions and conclusions, followed, at the end of the month, by the author’s reply.

 Mosaic’s name, with its multiple associations, hints at the animating spirit behind these purposes.
 We express our trust in a permanent set of Jewish allegiances; in a model of heterogeneous elements coalescing into an ordered and integral whole; and in the mutually vitalizing interaction of the Jewish expressive genius with the highest achievements of other cultures and civilizations.
 In choosing the name Mosaic, we also wish to pay tribute to its use by other Jewish initiatives, among them a print journal of kindred purpose founded by students at Harvard College in the early 1960s and published at intervals ever since.